Preservation Standards and Techniques

 Information about lead hazards and how to renovate safely.

 This list is provided and compiled by the Kansas Historical Society, Kansas State Historic Preservation Office.
-This list is provided as a service to individuals, organizations, etc. involved in projects related to historic preservation.
+This list is provided as a service to individuals, organizations, and communities.
 The State Historic Preservation Office does not attest to personal and corporate qualifications of these or any other consultants/contractors, whose level of experience and costs may vary.
 Contracting individuals/organizations are encouraged to ask any consultant/contractor for references and recent work samples.
 Projects are not limited to the sources on this list, nor are there any preferences for any one consultant/contractor.